hmis-tools/hmis-api-server/docs/API.md

 }
 ```

-The following error codes have been built into the API:
+The following error codes have been built into the API so far:

 - ACCESS_DENIED: when you try to access content you are not authenticated to see.
 - AUTHENTICATION_FAILURE: when you have attempted to authenticate but something went wrong (invalid token, for instance)
 - MISSING_PARAMETER: a required parameter was not provided.
 - INVALID_PARAMETER: a parameter was provided but is not of the proper format.

-This list will grow.
+(Expect the above list to grow.)

 Each error type, for now, only provides a code and a message.
+The
-The objects returned for each error type are expected to become richer based on the error, to include more detailed information in a structured way.
-For now the intent is that the message will contain the information in a human readable format.
+objects returned for each error type are expected to become richer
+based on the error, to include more detailed information in a
+structured way.
+For now, where possible the error message contains
+information in a human-readable format.